Questions? Call or text anytime πŸ“ž 818-446-9627

 Postpartum Rage is a lesser-known but common symptom.
 It's a feeling of intense irritability or anger that feels disproportionate and out of your control.
 You might snap at your partner or your other children over small things, and then be flooded with shame and confusion about where the fury came from.

-Postpartum Obsessive-Compulsive Disorder (OCD) involves intrusive, unwanted, and often terrifying thoughts or images, frequently about the baby being harmed.
-These thoughts can be horrific—imagining dropping the baby or other terrible accidents.
+Postpartum OCD involves intrusive, unwanted, and often terrifying thoughts or images, frequently about the baby being harmed.
+These thoughts are symptoms of an anxiety disorder β€” not fantasies or desires β€” and mothers with postpartum OCD are extremely unlikely to act on them.

 When the person you love dismisses these debilitating symptoms as you just "being emotional" or tells you to "get over it," it does more than hurt.
 It actively harms.
 His dismissal can amplify your own internal shame, making you doubt your reality and preventing you from recognizing that you have a treatable illness.